developer51709/Kairo/README.md

 # 🧩 Modular Architecture

-Kairo will be designed as a modular platform rather than one giant bot file.

-Features will be separated into independently maintained modules.

-A planned architecture may look similar to:
+Kairo is designed as a modular platform.
+Features are auto-discovered at startup — adding a new feature only requires creating a directory with `__init__.py` and `cog.py`.

 ```text
 Kairo